Xion/pyduck/README.markdown

 perform on it **before** actually attempting them.
 It does so not by polling for any explicitly declared types (<code>isinstance</code>/<code>issubclass</code>) but by checking if object implements a particular **interface**.
+An interface is simply a specification of methods an object should have in order to be considered as an implementation of that interface.
+The important note is that object does _not_ need to explicitly declare that it implements an interface - it only needs to actually have those particular methods.

+This is somewhat similar to the interface/implementation model used by the Go language.

+Examples
+-
+Consider the canonical pythonic example of duck typing: the file-like object.
+If we expect to receive such object and use its <code>read</code>, we can define an interface for it:

+    import pyduck

+    class ReadableFileLike(object):
+        __metaclass__ = pyduck.InterfaceMeta
+        def read(self): pass

+It can then be used to verify whether particular object satisfies our conditions:

+    def load(file_obj):
+        if not pyduck.implements(file_obj, ReadableFileLike):
+            raise TypeError, "Readable file-like object expected"
+        # ...

+Of course this particular example isn't very impressive as it's essentially a wrapped <code>hasattr</code>
+call.
+But we could define a more strict specification that also enforces a particular method signature:

+    class Parser(object):
+        __metaclass__ = pyduck.InterfaceMeta
+        def load(self, file_obj): pass
+        def dump(self, data, file_obj, **kwargs): pass

+    def serialize_data(parser):
+        if pyduck.implements(parser, Parser):
+            file_obj = open("file.dat", "w")
+            parser.dump(data, file_obj, whitespace=False)

+    def deserialize_data(parser):
+        if pyduck.implements(parser, Parser):
+            file_obj = open("file.dat")
+            data = parser.load(file_obj)

+...